iamdevonbutler/brahma/Readme.md

 List what functionality is modular and what is mandatory.
 - e.g. database is modular but message queue is baked in.

+Coding standards
+- Speak to the importance of keeping code generic and provide examples.
+- e.g. how to name function params and variables. make shit recursive because you never know maybe for some other shit you will need a deep version of your function. just look at my utils files and grab a few examples. this would be a good page on a gitbook.

+brahma advantages
+- you should be able to test remote configuations locally. e.g. test your dev build locally.

 ## Potential functionality
 I encourage suggestions.
 What do u want to see brahma do?
 How should it do it?
 Does anyone care about: